gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - `ComponentSpec.sources` and `BinarySpec.sources` now have true `ModelMap` semantics.
 Elements are created and configured on demand, and appear in the model report.
 - It is no longer possible to configure `BinarySpec.sources` from the top-level `binaries` container: this functionality will be re-added in a subsequent release.
 - `FunctionalSourceSet` is now a subtype of `ModelMap`, and no longer extends `Named`
+- The implementation object of a `ComponentSpec`, `BinarySpec` or `LanguageSourceSet`, if defined, is no longer visible.
+These elements can only be accessed using their public types or internal view types.

 ### Changes to incubating native software model